Sandrine Sanos

 Leduc’s life is then divided into seven titled “chapters,” that each depict a person or place that shaped Leduc’s life: 1.
 Maurice (Sachs), 2.
 Simone (de Beauvoir), 3.
 Jean (Genet), 4.
 Jacques (Guérin), 5.
 Berthe (Leduc), 6.
 Faucon, 7.
 La Bâtarde.
 The film relies on the engrossing performances of actors who are each made to embody a temperament rather than reproduce the real-life personages.
 Emmanuelle Devos, who plays the title character, embodies Leduc’s ugliness, difficult life, ambivalences, neuroses, and passions.
 Sandrine Kiberlain becomes an aloof and self-possessed Simone de Beauvoir and Jacques Bonnaffé is a convincing Jean Genet.
 Leduc’s mother, Berthe, is impressively played by Comédie Française sociétaire, Catherine Hiegel, just as her friend Jacques Guérin is brought to life by Olivier Gourmet, and Oliver Py plays the troubling and troublesome writer Maurice Sachs.

 The film well illustrates the difficulties that plagued Leduc’s life: her constant need for money—she regularly complains to Beauvoir, Guérin, and Genet about her lack of a regular income—and the specter of poverty –with, notably, a moving scene where Leduc is shown cleaning a piece of beef covered with maggots.
-Physical spaces play an important role in the film: from the claustrophobic one-bedroom apartment with its faded wallpaper, in which Leduc lives and writes obsessively, filmed in shades of browns and greys, to the sunny and warm-toned outdoor scenes of Leduc walking and violette6writing in the arid and mesmerizing Provence countryside, where she will eventually settle, and the film suggests, find her “true voice.”
+Physical spaces play an important role in the film: from the claustrophobic one-bedroom apartment with its faded wallpaper, in which Leduc lives and writes obsessively, filmed in shades of browns and greys, to the sunny and warm-toned outdoor scenes of Leduc walking and writing in the arid and mesmerizing Provence countryside, where she will eventually settle, and the film suggests, find her “true voice.”
 These contrast with Beauvoir’s bourgeois apartment and millionaire Guérin’s opulent office.
 Space also symbolizes the interior lives of characters, just like the colors of Leduc’s wardrobe (always in blue, red, or yellow) tell viewers her moods, and demarcate her from other characters: for instance, in an early scene, we see Leduc in a bright cobalt blue coat and red dress chasing Beauvoir who sports a deep red coat and blue dress—for Provost, they are two female authors mirroring one another.

 Unfortunately, while Devos proves especially apt at portraying Leduc’s needy and insatiable demand for love from those unable to reciprocate (like Guérin whom she manipulated and tried to seduce) as well as her stubborn determination and narcissistic self-pity, we see little of the flamboyance, wit, and originality that captivated those who became her friends.
 As her friends and biographer have insisted, Leduc was both a miser (she often spoke in 1970s interviews of her own “avarice”) and consumed by a need for money and “coveted objects” that she fetishized in her life and her writing.[7]
 She was also a striking figure who fascinated precisely because she cloaked her “ugliness” with an eccentric and luxurious fashion-sense (as Beauvoir described in her preface) [Here, Devos’ Leduc is neither flamboyant nor excessive (or one might venture, unattractive) enough, making it difficult to grasp the excesses in Leduc’s character.
 There is little of the wry and self-deprecating humor that was as much Leduc’s hallmark as her “exasperating self-pity.”[8]
 Leduc, in Provost’s rendition, is an “hysterical woman” rather than an intriguing puzzle and a complex literary voice.